josh-stillman/devops-for-typescript-devs/README.md

 ## Update Healthcheck settings

-We need to update our healthcheck settings because the ALB is expecting a code 200 response, but Strapi sends a an empty [204](https://www.webfx.com/web-development/glossary/http-status-codes/what-is-a-204-status-code/#:~:text=A%20204%20status%20code%20is%20used%20when%20the%20server%20successfully,such%20as%20a%20DELETE%20request.) response instead
+We need to update our healthcheck settings because the ALB is expecting a code 200 response, but Strapi sends an empty [204](https://www.webfx.com/web-development/glossary/http-status-codes/what-is-a-204-status-code/#:~:text=A%20204%20status%20code%20is%20used%20when%20the%20server%20successfully,such%20as%20a%20DELETE%20request.) response instead

 - Go to EC2, where we'll manage our Load Balancer and Security Groups.
 - Click Target Groups on the left-hand side.